devdeliw/coral/README.md

 The second is a very `unsafe`, but *slightly* faster BLAS for AArch64 only.
 In most cases, `coral` should be used.

 Here are some [benchmarks](https://dev-undergrad.dev/posts/benchmarks/).

+### Contributing

+Contributions to `coral-safe/` to help build a safe rust BLAS are welcome.
+This would involve either

+- writing the double/complex-precision routines analagous to the single-precision routines already written.
+- finishing level 3 single-precision routines.

+Fork the repo, make your changes/additions, then send a pull request.